jvdcf/da-watersupply/docs/docs.md

-As part of the first project of Algorithm Design, // TODO
+As part of the first project of Algorithm Design, the goal was to develop a tool to aid in making informed decisions regarding the management of a water supply network.
+The tool provides insights on the amount of water that can be supplied to each city, identifies sensitive sections of the network that are prone to failures, and more.

 This project was carried out by students from group 163:
  - Maria Rabelo (up202000130@up.pt)